-Over the many years as a Ham I have had several different Ham Shacks.
-I only have one picture of an early setup that was in the mobile home.
+Over the many years as a Ham I have had several different ham shacks.
+I only have one picture of an early setup which was in the mobile home.
 Sure wish I kept better records.